ansible/molecule/docs/getting-started.md

 # Getting Started With Molecule

-The following guide will step through an example of developing and testing a new Ansible collection.
-After reading this guide, you should be familiar with the basics of how to use Molecule and what it can offer.
+This guide demonstrates developing and testing a new Ansible collection.
+This guide covers the fundamentals of Molecule usage and capabilities.

 1. Create a collection